-After determining the incident energy, the value can be used to select the appropriate personal protective equipment.
 There are various types of PPE with distinct levels of thermal protection capabilities termed Arc Thermal Performance Exposure Values (ATPV) rated in cal/cm2.
 The main purpose of PPE is to reduce the level of burn injury to a worker to a level of curable burn.